Codecademy/docs/content/java/concepts/map/terms/containsValue/containsValue.md

   - 'paths/computer-science'
 ---

-The map method **containsValue()** is used to determine whether a map contains a given value.
-It returns a boolean value.
-The boolean value will return true if the map has one or more keys that map to the given value.
-If the map does not contain the given value, it will return false.
+The **`.containsValue()`** method determines whether a map contains the given value.
+The method returns the boolean value `true` if the map has one or more keys that map to the given value and `false` if the map does not contain the given value.

 ## Syntax